Dispersion of Multiferroic Nanoparticles in a Bent-Core Nematic Liquid Crystal: Experimental and Theoretical Study: Theoretical Explanation

 The parameters $a_g$, $B_g$, $C_g$, $\alpha_c,$ and $\beta_c$ are the material-dependent parameters in the LdG free energy, and $T^*$ is the nematic supercooling temperature such that the isotropic phase of the GS phase is unstable for $T < T^*$.
 The parameter $\gamma > 0$ is the coupling parameter between the GS molecules and the clusters \cite{madhusudana2017two_36}. $N_c$ is the number of ES molecules in each cluster, and $a_x$ is the mole fraction of the ES molecules. $J$ accounts for the shape anisotropy of ES molecules. $E_{el} = \frac{1}{2} \epsilon_0 \Delta \epsilon E^2$ is the electric field energy where $\epsilon_0$ is the free-space permittivity, $\Delta \epsilon$ is the dielectric anisotropy of the BC system, and $E$ is the applied electric field.
+We note that there are no cubic terms in $S_c$ above since there is no evidence of first-order isotropic-nematic phase transitions within cybotactic clusters to date.
+The energy \eqref{Energy1} can be improved, with more physical considerations, but works at a grass-root level for capturing the effects of nano-doping on BC systems.

-To model the effects of the suspended ferroelectric nanoparticles, we add additional terms to the free energy in \eqref{Energy1}, keeping their modelling assumptions regarding constant $\n_g$ and $\n_c$.
-Our approach is not rigorous and omits several physical considerations, but works at a grass-root level.
-In \cite{lopatina2009theory_13}, the authors show that, at a low concentration $\rho_{NP}$ of nanoparticles, the interaction between the liquid crystal molecules and the nano-particles (or anisotropic nano-particle domains in our case) can be modeled by the following free energy density:
+To model the effects of the suspended ferroelectric nanoparticles, we add additional terms to the free energy in \eqref{Energy1}, keeping $\n_g$ and $\n_c$ constant unit-vectors as in \cite{patranabish2019one_37}.
+In \cite{lopatina2009theory_13}, the authors show that at a low concentration $\rho_{NP}$ of nanoparticles, the interaction between the liquid crystal molecules and the nano-particles (or anisotropic nano-particle domains in our case) can be modeled by the following free energy density:

 where